openmrs/openmrs-esm-core/docs/advanced/distribution.md

 One of the reasons for choosing this kind of modularization in the frontend space is to allow maximum flexibility for creating your own distribution.
 That way, you can use what you find useful and drop what you don't like to see in your distribution.

-This concept is transported to almost all areas including, but not limited to, the available microfrontends, the delivered app shell, and the method of serving the application.
+This concept is transported to almost all areas including, but not limited to, the available frontend modules, the delivered app shell, and the method of serving the application.

 In this section we look at some considerations when creating a distribution.
 Specifically, we investigate what options we provide and how you can leverage these for your use case.